loveencounterflow/FLOWMATIC/README.md

 pairs (states and actions).
 That, however, can only be done with intermediate `m:n` relations, which have been conveniently omitted here. *But* when we introduce predicates (a.k.a. 'payloads'), then things get more involved, so let's keep the conceptually simpler model for the time being.

+# To Do

+* [ ] declaring pairs should be enough to implicitly declare atoms